 Nevada v.
 Federal law

 Similar to federal law, it is a crime under Nevada law for a convicted felon to possess a firearm.
-But unlike federal law, it is not a crime in Nevada for a person convicted of misdemeanor domestic violence to possess a firearm.
 Learn more in our article on the Nevada crime of felons in possession of firearms For California law, visit our page on felon with a firearm law in California (Penal Code 29800).

 Restoration of gun rights

 It may be possible for people barred from having guns under the federal gun ban to have their gun rights restored.
 The federal gun ban does not extend to convictions that have been “expunged” or “set aside.”
 Nor does the federal gun ban extend to people who have been”pardoned” or who have had their “civil rights restored.”
 (8 U.S.C. §§ 921(a)(20) and (a)(33)(B)(ii))

 In Nevada, the only way people can reclaim their right to bear arms is if they are granted an official government “pardon” that specifically restores their gun rights.
 Getting a record seal in Nevada does not restore a person’s gun rights.
 Learn about the pardon process in our article on Nevada pardon law.

 Every defendant is different, and the best way to fight criminal charges always turns on the facts of the case.
 The following are just three possible defenses to federal allegations of wrongful possession of a firearm: